What Should I Do During Bankruptcy?

 Consider Other Debt Relief Options

 You must know that bankruptcy is not the end of the world.
 You can seek refuge by exploring the other debt relief solutions.
 All you need is the willingness to overcome your indebtedness.
 You can consider a consumer proposal or debt settlement as a starting point or the other debt relief solutions.
+Additionally, you must also know your life after bankruptcy in order to prepare yourself from the possibilities.

 CONSUMER PROPOSAL EXAMPLE